browserify/resolve/readme.markdown

 * opts.isFile - function to synchronously test whether a file exists

-* opts.packageFilter - transform the parsed package.json contents before looking
+* `opts.packageFilter(pkg, pkgfile)` - transform the parsed package.json
-at the "main" field
+* contents before looking at the "main" field

 * opts.paths - require.paths array to use if nothing is found on the normal node_modules recursive walk (probably don't use this)